peppermintbird/peppermintbird/README.md

 > Survived on this pale blue dot, and became an educator and data science enthusiast.

-**Background:** I'm studying Foreign Languages, Language Science, and Data Science.
+**Background:** I'm studying Foreign Languages and Linguistics.

-**Collab:** Right now, I'm trying to chip in on fantastic open-source project [snnTorch](https://snntorch.readthedocs.io/en/latest/readme.html).
-To add, I'm a student council representative advocating for my fellow students and open science.

-**Direction:** Also, I'm into merging creativity and curiosity with neuromorphic systems.
+**Direction:** I'm into merging creativity and curiosity with neuromorphic systems.

 <details>
   <summary>🧰 Toolbox</summary>